SAP/openui5/docs/developing_legacy_tooling.md

-Developing OpenUI5
+Developing OpenUI5 (older versions)
 ==============

-This page explains the initial setup, development workflow, and test execution for OpenUI5.
+This page explains the initial setup, development workflow, and test execution for older versions of OpenUI5, leveraging the former [UI5 Tooling 2.x](https://sap.github.io/ui5-tooling/v2/).
+The standard setup for OpenUI5 1.113 an upwards is based on [UI5 Tooling 3.x](https://sap.github.io/ui5-tooling/v3/) and explained in a revised version of [Developing OpenUI5](./developing.md).

 Setting up the OpenUI5 Development Environment
 ------------------------------------------
 OpenUI5 content is developed in an environment based on Node.js.
-[UI5 Tooling](https://sap.github.io/ui5-tooling/) is used as a development server and build tool.
-Leveraging its newer version [UI5 Tooling 3.x](https://sap.github.io/ui5-tooling/v3/) allows for a consolidated development setup.
+[UI5 Tooling](https://sap.github.io/ui5-tooling/) is used as development server and build tool.

-### Standard Setup
+### Basic Setup
-This setup allows you to start a server for the OpenUI5 project in an easy way:
+The basic setup allows you to start a server for the OpenUI5 project in an easy way:

 1. Install [Node.js](http://nodejs.org/).
 This also includes npm, the [node package manager](https://docs.npmjs.com/getting-started/what-is-npm).
 2. Clone the OpenUI5 Git repository.
 You can download and install Git from [git-scm.com](http://git-scm.com/download).
 ```sh
 git clone https://github.com/SAP/openui5.git
 ```
 3. Install all npm dependencies.
+Optionally, you can also use Yarn for this, see [Advanced Setup](#advanced-setup).
 ```sh
 cd openui5
 npm install